-As you might imagine, this would hurt rankings in Google and make it difficult to get Rich Results.
-This could also cause Google to lose trust in your domain as a whole.
+As you might imagine, this would hurt rankings in Google and makes it difficult to get Rich Results.
+This could also cause Google to loose trust in your domain as a whole.

 Essentially, this customer was selling and deleting the product before Google trusted the page enough to add Rich Results.